Yaldor Sub Sector

 Yaldor Sub Sector was the scene of some of the major infiltration by Pakistani Northern Light Infantry battalions and some of the major battles of Kargil War were fought here.

-The sub-sector includes Yaldor, a hamlet of the Dah villlage in the Indus river basin in the Leh district of Ladakh in India.
+The sub-sector includes Yaldor, a hamlet of the Dah village in the Indus river basin in the Leh district of Ladakh in India.
 The village, in the upper reaches of the mountains near the Line of Control that divided the Indian-administered Jammu and Kashmir and Kashmir, abuts the Yaldor nullah.
 The area was a focal point during the Kargil War because of its strategic location between Kargil, Leh and Baltistan.
-Only a few shepherds live in Yaldor village, spending their summers here and their winters in Garkhun, taking their livestock with them.
+Only a few shepherds live in Yaldor village, spending their summers here and their winters in Garkhun (Garkon), taking their livestock with them.
 One of the shepherds from Garkhun, Tashi Namgyal, was looking for a missing yak and was the first to report infiltrators from Pakistan on 3 May 1999 to the Indian Army.
-The village has an army patrol base, which set up in 1997 even before the Kargil infiltration of 1999.
+This was confirmed by sighting of some radio antennas sticking out of rocks opposite Indian Army defenses near Banju and Kukarthang in Yaldor Sub-Sector, and Indian Army ascertained that atleast 350 Pakistan Army men had infiltrated.
+The village has an army patrol base, which was set up in 1997 even before the Kargil infiltration of 1999.
 As of 2019, the village is out of bounds for tourists.
+"Batalik-Khalse Road" (BK Road), 78 km long road to this touristy Aryan Valley which includes Yaldor Sub Sector, has been upgraded.